KentaroAOKI/openstreetmap-docker/README.md

 ```
 docker run -d -p 80:80 --add-host postgresql:`ifconfig eth0 | grep "inet " | awk '{print $2}'` -e PSQL_HOST=postgresql -v /home/user/mod_tile:/var/lib/mod_tile openstreetmaptile
 ```

+## How to speed up the startup of the OpenStreetMap tile server.
+In this Docker image, the startup script is created assuming that the PostgreSQL connection information will be changed.
+If the PostgreSQL connection information does not change, change the Dockerfile to run "scripts/04_make_mapnik.sh" when building the Docker image.
+Change the PostgreSQL connection information in the Dockerfile as well.
+And then, Please comment out "/opt/scripts/04_make_mapnik.sh" from "scripts/05_make_mapnik.sh".